LundgrenAndreas/Teaching/BI1322/README.md

 Script:

 The script is written for the R-language.
 You can download R and Rstudio (a more convenient way of working in R) here: https://www.r-project.org/ .
 You do not have to learn the R-language to run the script but it will help you understand what the script does.
 To run the script on your own data, you have to change some of the code.
-All these changes are highlighted by # Change "X".
+All these changes are highlighted by "# Change X".
 In R, everything written after a hashtag # is a comment and does not run as code.
 The easiest way to run the code is to make sure that you have your data and the script in the same folder (that way the script can more easily load your data).

 In R, a line of code is run by pressing "CTRL + ENTER" or by pressing the "RUN" button in the top right.
 R can take a while to get used to but it is a great tool for analysis when you've gotten used to it!